 Sadly not so much.
 Even those cereals made of corn have, after all, gone through processes and had additives mixed into them that make them far less nutritious to dogs.

-In fact, almost all cereals have little in the way of nutrition to offer a dog at all – our pets simply get their needs met by different things than their human masters.
+Almost all cereals have little in the way of nutrition to offer a dog at all – our pets simply get their needs met by different things than their human masters.

 Dangers of cereal for dogs